-Additional sponsors are welcome and encouraged.
+Sponsors are welcome and encouraged.

-To sponsor this Shabbat please click here.
+To sponsor a Scholar-in-Residence please click here.

 Professor Moshe Halbertal will be our scholar in residence once again.

 Rabbi Dov Linzer will return as our Scholar in Residence November 6-7 for 3 exceptional talks at the usual times.